How to Take Your Pair Programming Skills to the Next Level

 It’s easy to get caught up in the code and forget about our weak human needs like food and water and rest, but for some reason, people don’t tend to produce great code when they’re exhausted and dehydrated.
 Asking your pairing partner how they’re feeling once in a while helps keep you both going by making sure you take breaks and switch roles as needed.

-Once you’re ready to wade in further, check out Chelsea Troy’s great series on advanced pair programming.
+Using these great tips will help you level up your pairing.
+Once you’re ready to wade in further, check out Chelsea Troy’s great series on advanced pair programming remotely.
 And happy pairing!